 Click on the picture to enlarge it.

-Lines were added at the times when a cycle becomes very active and when the activity drops quickly, it suggests that the high solar activity is linked to the polar fields of the sun.
+Lines were added at the times when a cycle becomes very active and at the time when the activity starts dropping quickly.
+This graph suggests that the high solar activity is linked to the polar fields of the sun.
 During the first phase, the polar fields are changing relatively quickly.
-Towrds the end of the active phase of the cycle, the fields stabilise after they have changed rapidly.
+Towards the end of the active phase of the cycle, the fields stabilise after they have changed rapidly.
 If this correlation is true, we are not yet at this stabilising phase and that would mean that we have roughly another year to go.

 The graph also suggests that stronger fields are associated with more active cycles.
-Given the relatively lesser fields strengths which resemble the last cycle to some extent, this aspects dampens the probability of strong enough solar fluxes for 6 m F2 propagation.
+Given the relatively lesser fields strengths which resemble the previous cycle to some extent, this aspects reduces the probability of strong enough solar fluxes for 6 m F2 propagation.

-But: the final verdict will be given by Mother Nature!
+Wait and see it the motto.
+The final verdict will be given by Mother Nature!